hyprwm/hyprland-wiki/pages/Nix/Hyprland on Home Manager.md

 ## Fixing problems with themes

-If your themes for mouse cursor, icons or windows don't load correctly, try setting them with `home-manager`. `home-manager` enables a bunch of compatibility options that should make the themes load in all situations.
+If your themes for mouse cursor, icons or windows don't load correctly, try setting them with `home.pointerCursor` and `gtk.theme`, which enable a bunch of compatibility options that should make the themes load in all situations.

 Example configuration:
 ```